bus driving on the road

 Medical Expenses

-This includes the cost of medical treatment, hospital stays, surgeries, medications, rehabilitation, and any other healthcare services related to the injuries sustained in the accident.
+This includes the cost of medical treatment, hospital stays, surgeries, medications, rehabilitation, and any other health care services related to the injuries sustained in the accident.
 It can also cover future medical expenses if the injuries result in long-term or ongoing medical needs.

 Lost Wages